 Explore Pittsburgh's public art with one of our walking tour itineraries.
 You don't need to go to a museum to enjoy beautiful art!

 No matter where you are in Downtown Pittsburgh or Oakland, you are steps away from experiencing a work of art.
-Self-guided walking tours of art in public spaces are available courtesy of the Office of Public Art, in partnership with the Greater Pittsburgh Arts Council and the City of Pittsburgh's Department of City Planning, in print or as downloadable PDFs (see below).
+Self-guided walking tours of art in public spaces are available courtesy of the Office of Public Art,in partnership with the Greater Pittsburgh Arts Council and the City of Pittsburgh's Department of City Planning, in print or as downloadable PDFs.
 The Office of Public Art also offers a comprehensive resource, Pittsburgh Art Places, for finding public art and arts venues in the Greater Pittsburgh region.

-The Downtown tour winds through four neighborhoods, focusing on remarkable artwork by nationally and internationally recognized artists.
+The Downtown tours winds through four neighborhoods, focusing on remarkable artwork by nationally and internationally recognized artists.
 Since many of these artists were inspired by the Pittsburgh region when they created their pieces, the tour is also a great way to learn about Pittsburgh's place in history.
-Downtown tour: 60-90 minutes.
+Downtown tours: 30-60 minutes each.

 Pittsburgh's Oakland neighborhood tour offers lovers of art and the outdoors photographs and descriptions of 35 works of public art in this historic neighborhood with architectural notes for select Oakland buildings.
 Created in partnership with Carnegie Museum of Art.
 Oakland tour: 75-120 minutes.